geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 This will show you just the first five images so you can preview the collection.

-#### Selecting a study area using hand-drawn geometries
+#### Selecting a study area using Geometry Tools

+The geometry drawing tools located on the upper left side of the map viewer can be used to manually create points, line or polygons.
 We are now going to define a study area using a point we select on the map.
+We will use the **Geometry Tools** to create that point.

 1. Type "Lee Vining" into the search toolbar and hit enter.
 This will zoom you to Eastern California.
 2. On the left side of the map, click the little Google Pin icon.
 Your cursor should then turn into crosshairs.
 3. Toggle around the map and drop the pin in the center of Mono Lake, which is right next to Lee Vining.